dylanlott/vedh/.planning/phases/01-measured-deck-import-foundation/01-UAT.md

 source: human_judgment
 origin: 01-VERIFICATION.md human_verification[0]
 note: Not a defect report — a reversal of the D-14 provider decision.
 The user declined to sign off on shipping REQ-ACT-003 as Pending and redirected the first provider from Moxfield to Archidekt, which the 01-07 feasibility spike originally recommended and for which a real observed response contract already exists in-repo.
+resolution: The redirect was actioned, not merely accepted. `result` stays `issue` because the sign-off this test asked for genuinely never happened — the proposition was withdrawn rather than agreed.
+What closed the loop is gap G-01-1 below, resolved 2026-08-08 by plans 01-08/01-09/01-10; REQ-ACT-003 now ships as Complete on a working Archidekt import rather than as Pending on a fail-closed Moxfield scaffold.

 ### 2. No SQL composed by string formatting; vet and card/import/migration tests green (01-04 D8)
 expected: No SQL string in server/deck_import.go or server/cards.go is composed with string formatting, and `go vet ./server` plus `go test ./server -run 'TestCards|TestDeckImport_|TestMigrations_' -race` pass in one invocation without a snapshot reimport.